meltyourface/blank/posts/Orphism/Orphic-Theurgic-Practices-A-Comprehensive-Guide/index.md

 ### 1.5 Orphic Eschatology: Afterlife and the Hymns of Orpheus
 ### 1.6 Theurgic principles: Divine union and spiritual ascent

-Assessment: Quiz, written reflection, and group discussion
+**Assessment**: Quiz, written reflection, and group discussion

 Level 2: Initiation and Sacred Rites

-Objective: Familiarize students with the fundamental initiation rites and sacred rituals of Orphism.
+**Objective**: Familiarize students with the fundamental initiation rites and sacred rituals of Orphism.

 ### 2.1 Purification and sanctification
 ### 2.2 The Lesser Mysteries: Symbolic death and rebirth